sabifo4/BayesianInference_practicals/practical_sessions/day2/01_PAML/01_MCMCtree/README.md

 # Go to directory `main/pipelines_MCMCtree/` dir on your local
 # PC and run the following commands.
 Please change directories until
 # you are there.
-## IMPORTANT: RUN ONLY THOSE COMMANDS THTA CORRESPOND TO THE ANALYSES
+## IMPORTANT: RUN ONLY THOSE COMMANDS THAT CORRESPOND TO THE ANALYSES
 ## YOUR GROUP IS RUNNING!
 chmod 775 */*/*/*sh
 cd conc/fosscal/GBM/